john-pachec0/Monitor/PRIVACY_POLICY.md

 - We may quote anonymous feedback in marketing materials (e.g., "A user suggested...")

 **Feedback is Completely Optional:**
-- You never have to send feedback to use Untwist
+- You never have to send feedback to use Monitor
 - The app works perfectly without ever contacting our servers
 - There's no penalty or limitation if you never send feedback

 ## Ko-fi Donations (Optional)

-Untwist is free to use, now and always.
+Monitor is free to use, now and always.
 We accept voluntary donations via Ko-fi to support development.

 ### What Ko-fi Is
 We use Ko-fi (ko-fi.com) to accept voluntary donations: